houdini68/testing-java/README.md

 I have decided to document the classes that a modern developer has a great chance to meet at customer site.

-Each time I visit Stackoverflow to get some help on programming I will try to make a test that will be documented here.
+Each time I visit a site (Stackoverflow) to get some help on programming or I made some investigations on a specific topic I will try to make a test that will be documented here.

 # What is tested: